raspberrypi/awb_nn/README.md

 - `<dataset>` is the dataset to use for training.
 Be sure to use a dataset created for the chosen target platform.
 - `<output-dir>` is a folder where the results of each incremental training are written.
 - `--target` lists the target platform, either `vc4` or `pisp`, and which should match your dataset.
-- `--duplicate-file` names the file listing how many times particular images were re-used in training.
-The file format is the filename, followed by the count value.
+- `--duplicate-file` names the file listing how many times particular images are re-used in training.
+The file format is the filename, followed by the count value, one file per line.
 It should be sufficient just to list the start of the image name, consisting of the `<user>,<sensor>,<id>` part.
 The default filename is `duplicates.txt`.
 - `--clear-duplicates` instructs the script to clear the duplicates file when it starts, otherwise you can use your own duplicates file when you start the training process.
 - `--input-model` names a model as a starting point for incremental training.
 Otherwise, training starts from scratch.

 `auto_train.py` runs the training multiple times.
-Each run generates three output files - a "verification" file (listing every image and its associated error, sorted from worst to best), a "duplicates" file (listing the images repeated more than once in the training) and a "model" file (the Keras model at the end of the training run).
+Each run generates three output files - a "verification" file (listing images with their associated error, sorted from worst to best), a "duplicates" file (listing the images repeated more than once in the training) and a "model" file (the Keras model at the end of the training run).
 These files are all named with the worst error, average error, and run sequence number in the filename, separated by underscores.
 For example, the file
 ```
 model_12_2p6003_31.keras
 ```